Becoming an Organiser

 Audax UK operates a grading scheme for organisers based on experience and length of events.
 All new calendar event organisers and those upgrading to run a longer event at the next organising level also need a mentor, who has recent experience of organising events at or above the new level.
 The Events Team can help you find someone to be your mentor

 If you’re interested in organising your first event, get in touch with the Events Secretary or your Regional Events Delegate.
 You can find more information in the Organiser's Handbook and the application form is available for download here.
-There is also a Facebook Group for AUK organisers, administered by very experienced organiser, Philip Whitman.
+There is a Facebook Group for AUK organisers, administered by very experienced organiser, Philip Whitman, and a organisers-only section of the AUKWEB site - you need to be a registered organiser to access this.

 Planning an event.